 Wrong customers won’t get value from your product and they not only leave, but tell everyone about their bad experience.
 Unhappy customers spread negative word of mouth by venting their frustration on social media and badmouthing your company to their peers and colleagues.
 A customer is more likely to share bad experience with others rather than a pleasant experience.
 Negative word of mouth can severely damage your reputation as your company is painted in a bad light that might cause a loss of potential business.

 Companies decide which product feature to enhance and what more should be added to increase the value of the product by collecting feedback from the customers.
 But when you have sold to wrong customers, you will be collecting feedback from the wrong people as well.
 This will result in bad choices to your future product roadmap and development.
 So, to get valuable feedback for product development, sell the product to the right people.

 Rather than focussing on closing as many deals as possible, focus on closing better customers.
-Make sure that every customer who purchases your product, gets a value out of it and succeeds with it.
+Make sure that every customer who purchases your product, gets value out of it, and succeeds with it.